-In the unlikely event of a failure of the igniter, the fire can be lit as follows:Remove the fret / ashpan cover, depress the control knob and turn anti-clockwise to the position marked pilot.
+In the unlikely event of a failure of the igniter, the fire can be lit as follows:-Remove the fret / ashpan cover, depress the control knob and turn anti-clockwise to the position marked pilot.
 Hold in the control knob for a few seconds to allow the gas to reach the pilot.
 Insert the tip of a lit taper in behind the front ceramic rail on the left hand side.
 This will light the pilot flame.
 When the pilot has lit, continue to hold the control knob in for 5-10 seconds to allow the thermocouple to heat up, if the pilot goes out when the control knob is released, repeat the lighting sequence.

 - 6.2.1.3 After lighting, turn the control knob in the anti-clockwise direction to the high position and the main burner will light.
-For most efficient performance allow the fire to warm up for a few minutes with the gas control on maximum. - 6.2.1.4 The gas control can be turned clockwise from the maximum position to give the desired heat output.
+For most efficient performance the fire is allowed to warm up for a few minutes with the flame adjuster set to the left hand position (NG coal models only) and the gas control on maximum. - 6.2.1.4 The gas control can be turned clockwise from the maximum position to give the desired heat output and the flame control adjusted (NG coal models only) to give the most pleasing flame effect or maximum glow.